Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon: Numerical results and discussions

-where $m^{\prime}$ represents the mass of the quark that differs from the other two, for example, in the case of the $\Lambda$ baryon, $m^{\prime}=m_s$.

 The pion wave function is also expressed as a H.O. form with a parameter $R$.
-Since the pion is extremely light and associated with the spontaneous chiral symmetry breaking, it favors a larger value for $R$, and turns out to have a broad distribution in the momentum space~\cite{Kokoski:1985is}.
+Since the pion meson is extremely light and associated with the spontaneous chiral symmetry breaking, it favors a larger value for $R$, and turns out to have a broad distribution in the momentum space~\cite{Kokoski:1985is}.
 A larger value for $R$ also manifests that the relativistic effects become predominant in such a light quark system.
 In this work, $R=0.53$ GeV was adopted, and this treatment is empirical and inevitably carries some intrinsic uncertainty.
 However, we would like to investigate the uncertainty by varying the parameter $R$ within a reasonable range in the subsequent numerical results and discuss the phenomenological consequences.
+Furthermore, for the kaon meson, we adopted the same $R$ value as that of the pion meson as the initial input.

 The intermediate states of the pole terms are $\Xi$ resonances in the decay $\Omega^-\to \Lambda K^-$, as illustrated in Fig.~\ref{fig:quark-level diagram} (d).
-The states with $J^P=\frac12^+$ and $J^P=\frac12^-$ contribute to the PC and PV transition processes, respectively.
-To be more specific, we consider the ground state $1^2S_{\frac12^+}$ and the first orbital excitation state $1^2P_{\frac12^-}$ whose masses and wave functions are determined from the quark potential model and listed in Tab.~\ref{tab:Xi mass}.
+The states with $J^P=1/2^+$ and $J^P=1/2^-$ contribute to the PC and PV transition processes, respectively.
+To be more specific, we consider the ground state $1^2S_{1/2^+}$ and the first orbital excitation state $1^2P_{1/2^-}$, whose masses and wave functions are determined from the quark potential model and listed in Tab.~\ref{tab:Xi mass}. {The width of the ground state $1^2S_{1/2^+}$ is negligible, whereas that of the excited $1^2P_{1/2^-}$ state is not.
+In our calculation, we explicitly incorporate its width, taking the central value of the experimentally observed $\Xi(1690)$ resonance.
+Although this might seem to introduce uncertainty, the subsequent amplitude results will show that its impact is very small.}